zhanghang1989/PyTorch-Multi-Style-Transfer/README.md

 	```bash
 	python main.py train --epochs 4
 	```
+* If you would like to customize styles, set `--style-folder path/to/your/styles`.
+More options:
 	* `--style-folder`: path to the folder style images.
 	* `--vgg-model-dir`: path to folder where the vgg model will be downloaded.
 	* `--save-model-dir`: path to folder where trained model will be saved.
 	* `--cuda`: set it to 1 for running on GPU, 0 for CPU.

-## Neural Styles
+## Neural Style

 [Image Style Transfer Using Convolutional Neural Networks](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) by Leon A. Gatys, Alexander S. Ecker, and Matthias Bethge.

 ```bash